AnomaliesGentoolman/AnomaliesGentoolman.github.io/_posts/2024-2-7-compiled-terraria.md

 //	 ErrorReporting.FatalExit(Language.GetTextValue("tModLoader.TerrariaOutOfDateMessage"));
 }
 ```

+Okay, we are not done yet, the last thing is that you need to Copy the Content folder from "\Steam\steamapps\common\Terraria\Content" to "\Steam\steamapps\common\tModLoaderDev".

 ---

- Okay, we are not done yet, the last thing is that you need to Copy the Content folder from "\Steam\steamapps\common\Terraria\Content" to "\Steam\steamapps\common\tModLoaderDev".
+Thanks for reading my first post, hope you guys enjoyed :)